 PCI impact: SAQ-A — minimal scope.
 The PCI burden sits with the payment provider.

-Verdict: The most mature and widely adopted approach for agent-assisted contact centre payments.
-For a comprehensive overview, see What Are Voice Payments?
-The Complete Guide.
+Verdict: The most mature and widely adopted approach for agent-assisted contact centre (call center) payments.

 3. AI Agent Payment Capture